Photographer | Educator

 Daniel J Gregory

 I am fortunate to have a fantastic partner—Lori.
-Lori is an herbalist and runs an herbal company called Ritual Mischief.
-We live on the magical and artistic Whidbey Island just north of Seattle, Washington, where we run our studios.
-Our little spot of the world is called Silly Dog Studios, after our silly dogs Eva and Cora.
-Our two cats, Joe and Batman, run the place, so they don’t mind the dogs getting credit for the studio spaces.
+Lori is an amazing partner, writer, herbalist and wonder seeker.
+We live on the magical and artistic Whidbey Island just north of Seattle, Washington.
+Our little spot of the world is called Silly Dog Studios, after our silly dogs Eva (who has sinced passed away after 4 years with bone cancer) and Cora (an Aussie to the max) and our two cats, Joe and Finn.
+They actually run the place, so they don’t mind the dogs getting credit for the studio name.

 Workshops and teaching